Fun-ASR Technical Report: Evaluation

 \subsubsection{Evaluation on Hotword Customization}

 For the hotword evaluation, we choose the audios with some special topics, including biology, math, religion, food, name, astronomy, chemistry, philosophy, and physics, as the recognition of the technical terms is crucial but still challenging for most ASR systems.
-Results in Table \ref{tab:rl_hotword} shows that FunAudio-ASR can benefit from the hotword customization.
-On most topics, the recall rate can raise to more than 0.97 for FunAudio-ASR.
-The FunAudio-ASR shows good performance on the name topic, the recall can increase from 0.75 to 1.0.
+Results in Table \ref{tab:rl_hotword} shows that Fun-ASR can benefit from the hotword customization.
+On most topics, the recall rate can raise to more than 0.97 for Fun-ASR.
+The Fun-ASR shows good performance on the name topic, the recall can increase from 0.75 to 1.0.
 This indicates the hotword customization can really inspire the target keyword, rather than just provide contextual information.